vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 A frame plane's backing memory exported as an opaque handle by exportGPUPlane_, so CUDA and other Vulkan devices in the same process can wrap the underlying allocation and read or write the plane zero copy.
-The plane lives at *offset* within an allocation of *memorySize* bytes;
-importers import the whole allocation once and address planes by offset.
+The plane lives at *offset* within an allocation of *memorySize* bytes from memory type *memoryTypeIndex*; importers import the whole allocation once and address planes by offset.

    * uint64_t memoryId — stable identity of the underlying allocation, never reused by this device; cache imports keyed by it, never by handle value, since every export call returns a new handle

    * VkDeviceSize memorySize

+   * uint32_t memoryTypeIndex — the memory type the allocation was made from.
+An opaque handle carries no memory type information of its own:
+     Vulkan forbids asking which types it accepts, and requires it to be imported with exactly the exporting allocation's memoryTypeIndex and allocationSize, so a Vulkan importer passes this and *memorySize* to vkAllocateMemory unchanged.
+Only meaningful on the same physical device, which sharing already requires; CUDA importers have no use for it

    * VkDeviceSize offset